-PSB’s degree in Environmental, Occupational Health and Safety, provided by University of Newcastle.
+PSB’s degree in Environmental, Occupational Health and Safety, provided by the University of Newcastle.

-This degree is recognised by Ministry of Manpower and graduates are deemed eligible by MOM to become official Safety Officers.
-The course itself is geared towards training Safety Officers here in Singapore.
+This degree is recognised by the Ministry of Manpower (MOM) and its graduates are deemed eligible by MOM to become official Safety Officers.
+The course itself is geared toward training Safety Officers here in Singapore.
 The only other courses that teach something similar are UniSIM’s degree in Human Factors in Safety and NUS’s Master of Science in Safety, Health and Environment Technology.
-Since the number of graduates in this field are few, competition for relevant jobs would not be so tough.
+Since the number of graduates in this field is few, competition for relevant jobs would not be so tough.

 So find a degree that is different from what is offered in local universities, the lack of competition will make it easier for you to find a job after graduation.

-A little known fact is that NUS and NTU provides part-time degrees.
-However, the courses are very limited and only engineering courses are available.
+A little-known fact is that NUS and NTU provide part-time degrees.
+However, course options are limited: currently, only engineering and computing courses are available.
 Nevertheless, for those of you who failed to gain admission to NTU or NUS right after graduation, you might want to consider this option.

 If you don’t make it the first time to NUS/NTU, keep trying!
-You can choose to work for a few years, gain some experience, and then apply to NUS or NTU again under their part-time program.
+You can choose to work for a few years, gain some experience, and then reapply again under their part-time program.
 This time, you’ll be able to impress them with your work experience and hopefully get admitted to your dream school.
 Age should not serve as a barrier for one to continue learning.
 A few years of work will not kill you either, in fact, it will boost your application and give you a better chance.

 SIT is a well-known local institution, so why is it on this list?
-Because many students tend to dismiss SIT and instead focus on the big 3 (NUS/NTU/SMU).
+Because many students tend to dismiss SIT and instead focus on the big 3 (NUS/NTU/SMU) and SUTD.
 Don’t forget about SIT, SIT is also a local university and because it’s still new, it is slightly easier to gain admission to SIT than to the other local universities.
-Most JC graduates have the misconception that SIT is only for poly graduates and hence, don’t even try to apply to SIT even though they do not make the cut for the big 3.
+Most JC graduates have the misconception that SIT is only for poly graduates and hence, don’t even try to apply to SIT even though they do not make the cut for the rest.
 On the contrary, there are several degree programs that A-level graduates are eligible for.
-SIT’s Accountancy as well as their engineering degrees are open to A-level graduates.
+SIT’s Accountancy, as well as their engineering degrees, are open to A-level graduates.
 TUM’s (Technical University of Munich) engineering degree and Liverpool University’s degree in Criminology are also open to A-level graduates.
-Although the list of programs available to A-level graduates is not very extensive, these are still options available that you should consider.
+Although the list of programs available to A-level graduates is not very extensive, there are still options available that you should consider.

 As a reminder, GP and 3H2 must be taken in a SINGLE sitting.
 Your MT, PW and your contrasting H1 subject can be on a different sitting.

-Retaking during NS is a popular choice amongst most guys.
+Retaking during NS is a popular choice among most guys.
 The problem is, for science students, your SPA practical results are only preserved for 1 year.
-Meaning that if you do wish to retake, you must do so the immediate following year.
+Meaning that if you do wish to retake, you must do so immediately the following year.
 This might pose a problem for most guys since your first year of NS is the most ‘shiong’ due to things like BMT, SISPEC and OCS.
-For clerks and storemen, I would recommend that you retake you’re a-levels right away since you do not have these.
+For clerks and storemen, I would recommend that you retake your A-levels right away since you do not have these.